 Sarah Kallassy fell in love with soccer at the tender age of six when her dad hesitantly told her she couldn’t play Major League Baseball “because she’s a girl.”
 Since first kicking a soccer ball, she’s played (albeit poorly) anywhere she can, from dusty military bases in Afghanistan to the backyard with her family.
 Sarah spends most of her time in D.C. at Audi Field, to the point her oldest son thinks the District is interchangeably called D.C.
 United or Washington Spirit.
 You can find her on match day in the press box or hanging out in the supporter’s section.

 Donald Wine has been a soccer fan since he first kicked a ball as a kid.
-He moved to DC in 2007 and quickly joined the soccer scene, helping to establish the DC chapter of the American Outlaws and serving as one of the capos and drummers for the better part of the decade.
+He moved to DC in 2007 and quickly joined the soccer scene, helping to establish the DC chapter of the American Outlaws and serving as one of the capos and drummers for the better part of a decade.
 He currently is the manager of Stars & Stripes FC, but this community is where he got his start, and he continues to contribute to anything DC soccer related for this site because he enjoys it so much.